Contraction properties and differentiability of $p$-energy forms with applications to nonlinear potential theory on self-similar sets: The generalized p -contraction property

-We also notice that \ref{GC} implies a new variant of $p$-Clarkson's inequality, which we call improved $p$-Clarkson's inequality.
-This result is not used in the paper, but we record it for potential future applications.
+There is a refinement of $p$-Clarkson's inequality on $L^p$-spaces, known as \emph{$p$-Hanner's inequality} in the literature and introduced in \cite{Han56}.
+We note that \ref{GC} implies $p$-Hanner's inequality as shown in the following proposition, which is not used in the rest of this paper but recorded here for potential future applications.